 Museum Week & HS Program

-Immerse your 3rd and 4th grade students in discovery through hands-on activities, gallery tours, and a musical performance connecting with the day’s theme of COLOR!
+Immerse your 3rd and 4th grade students in discovery through hands-on activities, gallery tours, and a performance connecting with the day’s theme of VALUE.
 State and National standards are important guides for this fun, educational experience.

-Maryhill Museum of Art wishes to thank the following for their support of the museum’s Spring or Fall Museum Week: Columbia Bank; Cross Three Foundation; Robert and Barbara McCormick Fund at the Gorge Community Foundation, Caithness Shepherd’s Flat Wind Farm, J.D.
-Fulwiler, and Windy Flats Wind Farm.
+Maryhill Museum of Art wishes to thank the following for their support of Museum Week: Caithness Shepherd’s Flat Wind Farm; Cross Three Foundation; J.D.
+Fulwiler & Co.
+Insurance; Robert and Barbara McCormick Fund at the Gorge Community Foundation, Wildhorse Foundation, Windy Flats Wind Farm.

 High School Museum Day: Reading Rodin